CEO, South Africa

 Key industry sectors

-Andrew Robinson is Global Chair of Norton Rose Fulbright and is also chair of our South Africa practice.
-He is a member of the firm's South African management committee.
+Andrew Robinson is CEO of our South Africa practice, a member of the firm's South African management committee and acted as Global Chair in 2020.

 Andrew has a diverse practice which encompasses both commercial and the litigation aspects of logistics, including: shipping, rail, claims recovery, admiralty, marine insurance, charterparty, oil and gas, international trade, maritime casualty response, subrogated recoveries and marine environmental law.
 He has been practising transport law for over 30 years.